pritessh/Flutter-iOS-Proxy/README.md

 ## ⚠️ Disclaimer

-This tool is intended for **authorized security testing only**.
+This script is intended for **authorized security testing only**.
 Only use it against applications you own or have explicit written permission to test.
 Unauthorized interception of network traffic is illegal.